 Chickens can be infected with a low pathogenic E. coli, which may go undetected for a long time.
 The usual signs are decreased performance (decreased egg-laying), lethargy, diarrhea, and generally looking ill.

 E. coli is shed in the poop, so infection of other birds can easily occur.

 The most usual way humans become infected is by improperly prepared or cooked food.

-Now that you know you can catch disease from your birds – how do you prevent illness in the first place?
+Now that you know you can catch a disease from your birds – how do you prevent illness in the first place?

-- Twice yearly washing down of the inside of the coop, perches, nest-boxes etc. and hosing down of high traffic areas.
+- Twice yearly washing down of the inside of the coop, perches, nest-boxes, etc., and hosing down of high traffic areas.
 A solution of equal parts vinegar and water does an effective job.

 - If you have used the manure on the garden veggies, don’t eat them until they are washed, bacilli can live for a very long time.

 - Good nutrition for your flock is essential.
 Use vitamin/electrolyte powder in drinkers as needed.
 Let them outside as frequently as you can to get their vitamins from the sun and grass.